substation-beta/ssb_book/src/4_specification.md

 `[bordercolor=000000,000000,000000,000000,000000]`

-Color for object or his border.
+Color for geometry or his border.
 Can be mono, left-to-right gradient, left-to-mid-to-right gradient, 4-corners gradient or 4-corners + center gradient.
 Color definition in hexadecimal (RGB).

 #### alpha
 `[alpha=FF]`